rdig/fcc-portfolio/readme.md

 ## Cleanup

 **Do NOT** store files in `./scripts`, `./media`, `./styles` as these will be deleted / recreated when running any build (`dev` or `prod`), all files **must go** in the subfolders of `./sources`.

+## Known bugs

+Due to using the `onepage-scroll` plugin (which makes every parent element the same hight as the screen), on a subsection of mobile devices, there are some display / cropping issues.